bushidocodes/code-katas/exercism.md

 _Write a function that returns the earned points in a single toss of a Darts game._

+1. Solve for the hypotenuse
+2. Compare to the radius of different scores

+Bash uses bc because the language does not natively support floating point

 - [C](https://exercism.org/tracks/c/exercises/darts/solutions/bushidocodes)
 - [Java](https://exercism.org/tracks/java/exercises/darts/solutions/bushidocodes)
 - [JavaScript](https://exercism.org/tracks/javascript/exercises/darts/solutions/bushidocodes)